gtxll8/Project2-Tournament-Results/README.md

 Port: 2222
 Username: vagrant
  ```
-  6. Transfer the tournament directory from the cloned directory , for your convenience you can scp it from my DigitalOcean project box with the following command ( user name and password as above ):
+  6. Transfer the tournament directory from the GIT cloned directory , for your convenience you can scp it from my DigitalOcean project box with the following command ( user name and password as above ):
   ```
   vagrant@vagrant-ubuntu-trusty-32:~$ scp -r vagrant@162.243.67.78:./vagrant/tournament .
  ```